pagekit/docs/guide-theme.md

 </html>
 ```

 Save the file and navigate to the Pagekit admin area in your browser to activate the theme.
 To do so, go to the *Settings* screen and click on *Themes*.
 Amongst the installed themes you should see your theme.
-Click the *Enable button*.
-Now have a look at the Pagekit installation, it should display some contant without any styling.
+Click the *Enable* button.
+Now have a look at the Pagekit installation, it should display some content without any styling.

-**Note** If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something like the blog, a single blog post or a static page.
+**Note** If your page is blank, make sure you have some content in your Pagekit installation and that the page you're on actually links to something - like the blog, a single blog post or a static page.

 ## The main template file